 Skip to Content Skip to Footer

-Freshman Student Live-On Campus Requirement / Exemption Policy
+Freshman Live-On Requirement

 This policy has been designed to promote student success and to enhance campus life at Clayton State University.
-Students living on-campus will be afforded the opportunity to participate in a "Living-Learning Community" and will have additional access to educational, social and cultural programming.
+Students living on-campus will be afforded the opportunity to participate in a "Living-Learning Community" and will have additional access to educational, social, and cultural programming.

 Exemptions to the Live-on Requirement